Glossary of Acronyms

 AAR (Academic Achievement Record)

-An academic achievement record is a transcript of academic achievement of students who have completed a minimum, recommended or advanced (distinguished) high school program.
+A transcript of academic achievement of students who have completed a minimum, recommended or advanced (distinguished) high school program.
 School districts are required to maintain these records.

 ABE (Adult Basic Education)